sophiebits/blog/_posts/2020-01-01-fast-maintainable-db-patterns.md

 }
 {% endhighlight %}

 Note that we wait until the author has been fetched before we begin fetching the post's stats.
 We can parallelize these too.
-You might try to write this:
+You might try to fix it by parallelizing the author and stats fetches:

 {% highlight javascript %}
 async function buildPostSummary(post) {